-More and more restaurants and stores are going cashless, in effect telling their customers, “Your money is no good here.”
+Even before the coronavirus, more and more restaurants and stores were going cashless, in effect telling their customers, “Your money is no good here."
 These retailers cite several good reasons why they reject bills and coins: Increased employee productivity, improved customer convenience, easier bookkeeping, decreased risk of theft and burglary.

-While that might be true, what about that official-sounding language on my $20 bill?
-Can you legally refuse to accept it and make customers pay with some form of plastic?
+Still, what about that official-sounding language on my $20 bill?
+Can a store legally refuse to accept it and make customers pay with some form of plastic?

 According to the Federal Reserve, at the national level, the answer is yes.
 “There is … no Federal statute mandating that a private business, a person, or an organization must accept currency or coins as payments for goods or services," the nation's central bank says on its website.
 “Private businesses are free to develop their own policies on whether to accept cash unless there is a state law which says otherwise."

-Poorer people in particular are cash-reliant, the Federal Reserve Bank of San Francisco reported last year.
-The bank found that 47 percent of transactions conducted by members of households with incomes of less than $25,000 were in cash, while the comparable number for households with incomes of more than $100,000 was 24 percent.
+Poorer people in particular are cash-reliant, the Federal Reserve Bank of San Francisco reported in 2018.
+The bank found that 47% of transactions conducted by members of households with incomes of less than $25,000 were in cash, while the comparable number for households with incomes of more than $100,000 was 24 percent.

 Heather Bartels, writing in the Michigan Business & Entrepreneurial Law Review, points out that cashless policies could potentially be open to legal challenge: “Although there is no federal mandate preventing the United States from becoming a cashless economy, the federal Civil Rights Act mandates that all persons be entitled to equal enjoyment of goods without discrimination on the grounds of race, color, religion, or national origin.
 So if there is a legal argument to be made against cashless enterprises, it is likely to be brought under this Act."

-While American retailers are embracing cashlessness in greater numbers, the anti-cashless backlash is having an effect.
-Amazon, Inc., announced that its cashier-free Amazon Go stores will now accept cash.
-And Sweetgreen’s, a national salad chain with a cashless payment policy, also announced that it will now take cash.
+For a time, anti-cash retailers responded to these critics by pulling in their horns.
+Amazon, Inc., announced that its cashier-free Amazon Go stores would now accept cash.
+And Sweetgreen, a national salad chain with a cashless payment policy, also announced that it would also start to take cash.